Today we have Laura Wyatt from www.mamabearcollective.co.uk.

 I knew roughly when my fertile times would be, but I didn’t want to become obsessed and military-like about it, but I also knew that because I was aware of my body, I’d be disappointed and could be facing a really scary proposition – no baby.
-In the meantime, my cousin had suffered with an ectopic pregnancy, and a girl from Facebook had posted pictures of her baby scan and then it was taken down and never talked about.
+In the meantime, my cousin had suffered from an ectopic pregnancy, and a girl on Facebook had posted pictures of her baby scan, and then it was taken down and never talked about.
 There were then the flurries of pregnancy announcements and birth announcements and all the while, I tried not to care.
 To avoid Googling the best positions for conception, the best foods, the best times, the best bloody way the bed faces.

-We simply got on with our life and I tried to keep busy.
+We simply got on with our lives and I tried to keep busy.
 We carried on as normal and I gagged every morning taking those horrible folic acid tablets and kept our little secret to ourselves – if no one understood the fact I ached for a baby, there was no way I would tell anyone we were trying, not even my mum knew.

 That night, we conceived BB2.
 I know it was that night as it was the only time we Did The Deed that week and I spent the rest of the week worrying we’d missed the fertile window.

-About 10 days later, I began experiencing the worst cramps imaginable, and the normal hospital prescribed medication wasn’t working.
-I worried a cyst had burst so at 9pm that night off we went to A&E, me gritting my teeth and sobbing in the car, whilst BB1 slept in the back.
+About 10 days later, I began experiencing the worst cramps imaginable, and the normal hospital-prescribed medication wasn’t working.
+I worried a cyst had burst so at 9 pm that night off we went to A&E, me gritting my teeth and sobbing in the car, whilst BB1 slept in the back.

-The doctor asked if I might be pregnant and she was the first person I acknowledged to that we were trying.
-A negative pregnancy test put paid to that idea and so the debilitating cramps were put down to an endo flare up and off I was sent with super-duper strength painkillers, my now lukewarm hot water bottle, and the instructions to take the week off work to rest.
+The doctor asked if I might be pregnant and she was the first person I acknowledged that we were trying.
+A negative pregnancy test put paid to that idea and so the debilitating cramps were put down to an endo flare-up and off I was sent with super-duper strength painkillers, my now lukewarm hot water bottle, and the instructions to take the week off work to rest.

 On Christmas Eve, my ‘fat’ dress, the dress that made me feel beautiful whenever I wore it, that looked good and had cost £8 from H&M and that I could never find the same again, was bursting at the bust.
-After seeing family and on the way home to prepare for incoming relatives to ours for Christmas dinner, I asked the Man of the House to stop at Tesco just to double check.
+After seeing family and on the way home to prepare for incoming relatives to ours for Christmas dinner, I asked the Man of the House to stop at Tesco just to double-check.
 I didn’t want to drink to cope with so many people if there was the slightest chance I was pregnant.

 My sister-in-law’s ex-boyfriend served me, politely avoiding my purchase.
 The test was £7.50.
-I went home, went straight to the loo and peed on the test stick.
+I went home, went straight to the loo, and peed on the test stick.
 I couldn’t look at it – I wasn’t brave enough and felt silly, so with a huge smirk, I took it downstairs and passed it to the Man of the House and pretended to be casual.